wombleton/gitlaw-nz/acts/S/Sentencing Act 2002.md

     (2) If this section applies, the sentence of home detention is suspended.

-    Section 80ZGA: inserted, on 22 January 2014 (applying only in relation to a sentence of home detention imposed on or after that date), by [section 43][612] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).
+    Section 80ZGA: inserted, on 22 January 2014, by [section 43][613] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

 ##### 80ZGB Period of suspension not counted towards sentence

 *   No period during which a sentence of home detention is suspended under section 80ZG(2) or 80ZGA(2) is counted towards the period of home detention imposed under section 80A(3).

-    Section 80ZGB: inserted, on 22 January 2014 (applying only in relation to a sentence of home detention imposed on or after that date), by [section 43][612] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).
+    Section 80ZGB: inserted, on 22 January 2014, by [section 43][613] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

 ##### 80ZGC Resumption of sentence of home detention